A framework to shape the funding of sustainable supported housing services.

 National Housing and Domestic Abuse Policy and Practice group

-We have recently joined the National Housing and Domestic Abuse Policy and Practice group, for which the Domestic Abuse and Housing Alliance is the secretariat.
+We are active members of the National Housing and Domestic Abuse Policy and Practice group, for which the Domestic Abuse and Housing Alliance is the secretariat.
 This group aims to improve the housing sector’s response to domestic violence.

 We know this is just a snapshot of issues that may be affecting our members.
 If there is anything you would like to raise with the policy team, then please contact us on email@example.com.
 You can also join our policy network and help us assess the impact of policies and provide the strongest possible evidence for the changes we want to see.